SynthSy/PSO2-FAQ/pages/01.basics/02.game-basics/docs.md

 NT weapons were different as they featured an EXP bar and no RNG to improve them.
 Weapon EXP was gained by using other weapons as **Grind EXP**, which also increased the grind cap to +35.
 (Old Types were capped at +10.)

 #### Mags & Photon Blasts
+A mag is a small ~~localized singularity~~ companion device that also adds to your overall stats.
+Veterans of the previous series may be familiar with the concept.

+They mimic the player's own stats minus the HP and PP. Mags need to be fed to grow their levels and unlock the Photon Blast, powerful summons that are super useful early game and nearly useless (save for a very limited amount) endgame.
+Unlike Mags from the previous series, the Photon Blast can be changed at a later time.
+Mags evolve into different forms at Lv.10, Lv.30, Lv.50 and finally, Lv.100, with the maximum possible level is 200.

+Mags in PSO2 feature unique actions that trigger when they meet a certain condition.
+Each mag evolution has their own unique special trigger that is based on the highest stat leveled.
+Fortunately, none of that actually matters a whole lot, save for a few preferences as players can buy certain mag triggers at certain shops in the shop area.

+It is **highly recommended** that Mags are fed to their maximum attack stat value and focused only on a single stat.
+For example, a class such as Hunter, a striking based class, would benefit greatly from a mag that has maxed out its S-ATK and suffer an extreme disadvantage if it was given a mag that was leveled only in T-ATK, or if it was given a mag that had 100 S-ATK and 100 S-DEF.

+Unless it's otherwise stated in individual class build guides